diffConv: Analyzing Irregular Point Clouds with an Irregular View: Method

 \section{Method}

-In \cref{sec: revisit}, we first revisit the general formulation of local feature learning.
-Then we propose a flexible convolution operator, namely difference graph convolution in \cref{sec: diffPool}.
-In \cref{sec: DAND} and \cref{sec: MA}, we enrich the basic diffConv with density-dilated ball query and masked attention.
-In the last section, by stacking graph convolutions, we present our network architecture for 3D object classification.
+We first revisit the general formulation of local feature learning in Section~\ref{sec: revisit}.
+Then we propose a flexible convolution operator, namely difference graph convolution in Section~\ref{sec: diffPool}.
+In Section~\ref{sec: DAND} and Section~\ref{sec: MA}, we enrich the basic diffConv with density-dilated ball query and masked attention.
+We present our network architectures for 3D shape classification and segmentation in supplements.